Gluten-free cereal with figs and almond butter – family rituals

-It’s National Hot Breakfast month.
+It’s National Hot Breakfast Month.
 I’ve teamed up with 9 other bloggers to bring you 10 hot breakfast recipes each week to inspire your creativity and get you past toast, cold cereal, or instant breakfast, as you start your day.
-Today’s recipe share is gluten free cereal with figs and almond butter.
-But first, I’d like to talk about family favorites – this week’s theme for Hot Breakfast Month — and family rituals.
+Today’s recipe share is a gluten-free cereal with figs and almond butter.
+But first, I’d like to talk about family favourites – this week’s theme for Hot Breakfast Month — and family rituals.

 Mr. John Dalziel and scotch oatmeal

 I want to introduce you to a person that I greatly respected.
 Mr. Joybilee’s Dad was from “the ol’ countrrrrry” of Scotland.
 Every workday morning for breakfast, John Dalziel, had hot oatmeal with white sugar and milk.
 Nothing else.
 He didn’t add raisins.
 He didn’t want brown sugar.
 Don’t switch it up for 10-grain cereal or farina.
 And nut butter?
 No way!
 On Saturdays, he might have bacon and eggs, or pancakes, or waffles.
 Muffins were for snacks.
 He even ordered oatmeal at restaurants.
 You can imagine that when Mr. Joybilee’s parents visited this newlywed couple, they found our eating habits hard to digest.

-Family favorites can easily become family rituals, so sacred that they get in the way of loving one another.
+Family favourites can easily become family rituals, so sacred that they get in the way of loving one another.
 John had dentures.
 He made strange scowly faces when he ate things he wasn’t used to.
-As an insecure newlywed bride I took those scowly faces as rejection.
+As an insecure newlywed bride, I took those scowly faces as rejection.
 Silly me.
 But the worst part was that not a word was spoken.
-I knew that my cooking displeased my father in law, but I didn’t understand why, since I cooked nutritious, whole grain natural food that any crunchy momma would be proud of.
+I knew that my cooking displeased my father-in-law, but I didn’t understand why, since I cooked nutritious, whole grain natural food that any crunchy momma would be proud of.
 It turns out that my healthy, whole grains got under John’s palate and caused him pain.
 His preference for soft oatmeal, mashed potatoes, and white bread came from the fact that whole foods hurt his mouth.
-But his favorite foods had become so engrained (pun intended) that they had become ritual.
+But his favourite foods had become so ingrained (pun intended) that they had become ritual.
 You don’t change rituals and no explanation is necessary.
 Rituals are sacred.